Java

 Generics

-Okay more on this static typing thing.
-So you remember, that as a statically typed language, Java needs to guarantee that the types of all expressions are known by the compiler.
-For numbers, booleans, and strings, and simple classes like our Cylinder above, this is easy.
+Okay, more on this static typing thing.
+So you remember, that as a (mostly) statically typed language, Java tries to guarantee that the types of all expressions are known by the compiler.
+For numbers, booleans, and strings, and for simple classes like our Cylinder above, this is easy.
 But how about the following?

 jshell> class Pair {